MS Pride of Winchester: The end

-On June 16, 2017, after 41 years of uninterrupted operation, the ship was stranded in Piraeus due to a mechanical breakdown.
-The company hoped she would be repaired by June 30, but the damage was large and the company could not allocate money to repair her, while in case of final withdrawal would have to pay a clause of 480,000 euros.
-On July 17, it was declared abandoned by the line of Kythera and a tender was announced for the launch of a new ship.
+On 16 June 2017, after 41 years of uninterrupted operation, the ship was stranded in Piraeus due to a mechanical breakdown.
+The company hoped she would be repaired by 30 June, but the damage was large and the company could not allocate money to repair her, while in case of final withdrawal would have to pay a clause of 480,000 euros.
+On 17 July it was declared abandoned by the line of Kythera and a tender was announced for the launch of a new ship.
 In September 2017, she was transferred to Kinosura, Salamina, and at the end of February 2019, a tender was announced for her removal, which was fruitless, while others followed.
 Finally, in 2020, she was sold to Turkish shipbreakers and was towed to the Aliaga scrap yard for dismantling.

-Unsolved
+Unsolved death

-Kevin Dundon, from Essex, aged 22 went missing while on the vessel returning to Felixstowe from Zeebrugge in Belgium, on 21 September 1980.
+A 22-year-old man, Kevin Dundon, from Essex, went missing while working aboard the vessel as it was returning to Felixstowe from Zeebrugge in Belgium, on 21 September 1980.
+His body was not found and his brothers believe his death may have been suspicious.